Contribute to the development of the Core

 The updates are made on these branches according to the configuration of Jeedom Settings → System → Configuration / Updates / Market.

-PRs (Pull requests) must always be done on the alpha branch.
+PRs (Pull requests) should always be done on the alpha branch.

 Likewise, in order to participate in discussions on Community, register as a developer : Jeedom dev.